legerch/develop-memo/Documentations/Developpement/Linux/WSL/README.md

 Install an Ubuntu WSL by following [this tutorial][wsl-install-doc].
 To run WSL, simply open a Windows terminal and run WSL.
 It should get you into the Ubuntu shell.

+Setup your Git (GitHub/GitLab) SSH keys and install all the needed Ubuntu dependencies.

+Mixing Windows and WSL tools (most notably Git) causes incompatibilities.
+To work with projects inside WSL, WSL tools (Git, GitKraken, VSCode, ...) are needed.
+If you have VSCode already installed in Windows, you can use it to [develop for WSL][wsl-vscode]

+Other GUI tools can be used from WSL: see [here][wsl-gui]

 ## 1.2.
 Sharing data between Windows and WSL

 To share data between Windows and WSL, always acces Windows data from WSL, not the other way around.